mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

         * Finally, SparkSession sends tasks to the executors to run.

 # ingestion
+* Data Sources for DataFrames and SQL Tables
+    * DataFrameReader
+        * is the core construct for reading data from a data source into a DataFrame
+        * DataFrameReader.format(args).option("key", "value").schema(args).load()
+        * you can only access a DataFrameReader through a SparkSession instance
+            * That is, you cannot create an instance of DataFrameReader
+            * SparkSession.read
+              // or
+              SparkSession.readStream
+            * read returns a handle to DataFrameReader to read into a DataFrame from a static data source, readStream returns an instance to read from a streaming source.
+        * In general, no schema is needed when reading from a static Parquet data source—the Parquet metadata usually contains the schema, so it’s inferred.
+            * Parquet is the default and preferred data source for Spark because it’s efficient, uses columnar storage, and employs a fast compres‐ sion algorithm.
+    * DataFrameWriter
+        * it saves or writes data to a speci‐ fied built-in data source
+        * you access its instance not
+          from a SparkSession but from the DataFrame you wish to save
+        * DataFrameWriter.format(args)
+          .option(args)
+          .bucketBy(args)
+          .partitionBy(args)
+          .save(path)
+        * DataFrameWriter.format(args).option(args).sortBy(args).saveAsTable(table)
+        * To get an instance handle, use:
+          DataFrame.write
+          // or
+          DataFrame.writeStream
+    * Spark provides an inter‐
+      face, DataFrameReader , that enables you to read data into a DataFrame from myriad data sources in formats such as JSON, CSV, Parquet, Text, Avro, ORC, etc.
+    * to write a DataFrame back to a data source in a particular format, Spark uses DataFrameWriter
 * Note that CSV has become a generic term: nowadays, the C means character more than comma.
     * You will find files in which values are separated by semicolons, tabs, pipes ( | ), and more
 * Starting with v2.2, Spark can ingest more-complex JSON files and is not constrained